aninibread/microfeed-test/README.md

 Welcome to microfeed, a lightweight content management system (CMS) self-hosted on Cloudflare.zzz With microfeed, you can easily publish a variety of content such as audios, videos, photos, documents, blog posts, and external URLs to a feed in the form of web, RSS, and JSON.
-It's the perfect solution for tech-savvy individuals who want to self-host their own CMS without having to run their own servers.
+It's the perfect solution for tech-savvy individuals who want to self-host their own CMS without having to run their own servers...

 microfeed is built by [Listen Notes](https://www.listennotes.com/) and is hosted on Cloudflare's [Pages](https://pages.cloudflare.com/), [R2](https://www.cloudflare.com/products/r2/), [D1](https://developers.cloudflare.com/d1/), and [Zero Trust](https://www.cloudflare.com/products/zero-trust/).